ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Removed @jotai/optics
 * Removed @optics-ts
 * Implemented File Upload Functionality on `ManagePostSidebarContent` for uploading media
-* Fixed reactions not rendering properly and not updating when reacting
+* Fixed a bug where reactions not rendering properly and not updating when reacting
 * Updated maintenance image on `UnderConstruction` Component to have no watermarks
-* Fixed scrolling behavior for `MainContent` and `SideBar` Component
+* Fixed a bug causing unintentional scrolling behavior for `MainContent` and `SideBar` Component
 * Scrolling behavior for `MainContent` and `SideBar` Component now scrolls separately
 * `MainContent` scrolling behavior now scrolls with the main scrollbar without affecting `RightBar` Component
 * `RightBar` scrolling behavior now scrolls with its own hidden scrollbar